Secondary armament: Dreadnought era

 Dreadnoughts were characterized by an "all-big-gun" armament.
 Broadly, this era spans from 1906, through the super-dreadnought era, to the end of World War I.

 During this period, there was some variation in the selection of secondary weapon.
 British practice, at first, was to mount very small guns (3-inch and 4-inch) that were considered a tertiary battery.
 These guns were often mounted unarmoured in the open, or later, in a casemate battery.
 Later, the guns grew to 6-inch size.
 In other navies, the 6-inch size was commonly mounted throughout the era as a casemate battery.

 British doctrine at first held that the small guns were for anti-torpedo defense only.
 Other navies, with a larger secondary battery, held that they should also be used against capital ships.
 For instance, German doctrine, for fighting in the North Sea, held that poor visibility provided a good opportunity for the shorter ranges at which smaller guns would be effective.
 Britain later came around to this point of view, although the primary justification for mounting a 6-inch battery (in the Iron Duke class) remained fighting against the increasingly large torpedo boats and destroyers.

+France clung to its pre-dreadnought designs, building six Danton-class battleships which had a secondary armament of 9.4-inch weapons in turrets, before finally shifting to dreadnoughts.

 Naval historians covering this period disagree on the value of the secondary battery.
 Arguing for, it provided protection against surface torpedo craft without needing a flotilla of supporting craft that smoked up the range and burdened the admiral with additional command, control and signalling.
 Arguing against, it consumed considerable displacement (2000 tons or more), were holes in the side close to the waterline that increased the risk of capsizing, and could not be heavily armoured yet were connected to magazines that threatened the destruction of the ship.
 There were also considerable difficulties in bringing secondary weapons into action with the main guns; they too smoked up the range, splashed and obscured their target, and might require maneuvers to open secondary arcs that put the main guns at a disadvantage.
 Battle experience showed that capital ships were almost always accompanied by their flotillas, secondary batteries were ineffective against capital ships, but that German battleship secondary batteries were very effective in the Jutland night action against British destroyers.